in partnership with

 Bird & Bird LLP, 12 New Fetter Lane, London, EC4A 1JP

-– A 1hr Q&A with industry thought-leaders and innovators – including a chance to ask your own questions
+– A 1hr Q&A with industry thought-leaders and innovators – including questions from the audience

-– The opportunity to meet and connect with forward-thinking individuals representing businesses within the fitness, food and drink, beauty, consumer technology, fashion/athleisure, social enterprise, media and investment sectors
+– Guests connected with other forward-thinking individuals representing businesses within the fitness, food and drink, beauty, consumer technology, fashion/athleisure, social enterprise, media and investment sectors

-– An inspiring and educational evening designed to take your business or idea to the next level
+– Armes and our panelists led an inspiring and educational evening – designed to take your business or idea to the next level

-– A complimentary 15 minute consultation with Bird & Bird following the event
+– Guests were offered the opportunity to have a complimentary 15-minute consultation with Bird & Bird following the event

 – Networking over drinks and healthy snacks

-– A goody bag to take away — stuffed with treats from our brand partners
+– A goody bag — stuffed with treats from our brand partners

 – Entrepreneurs, at various stages of business ideation and growth, eager to learn more about how future trends impact business decision